ACCT 108 Fundamentals of Accounting 3 Credits

 Readings and research in various fields of accounting; designed for superior students who have a special interest in some topic or topics not covered by the regularly rostered courses.
 Written term paper(s) required.
 Must have preparation acceptable to the department chair.

 Repeat Status: Course may be repeated.

 Special problems and issues in accounting for which no regularly scheduled course work exists.
 When offered as group study, coverage varies according to interests of the instructor and students.
-Must have preparation in accounting acceptable to the program coordinator.
+Must have preparation in accounting acceptable to the department chair.